Blastbrean/Lycoris-Rewrite/README.md

 Powered & inspired by parts of Serenity's framework rewritten to the new coding style.

-For questions, issues, pull requests, and more...
+For code related questions (not troubleshooting / tutorial on anything basic), issues, pull requests, and more...

 https://discord.gg/lyc